yvien226/VBA-Excel-Projects/README.md

 # VBA-Excel-Scripts
-A repo containing sample Excel VBA scripts and projects that I have developed
+A repo containing sample Excel VBA scripts and pseudo codes that I have developed